abdo5520/AVS-NS3/ns-3.13/src/wifi/doc/wifi.rst

 The modularity provided by the implementation makes low-level configuration of the WifiNetDevice powerful but complex.
 For this reason, we provide some helper classes to perform common operations in a simple matter, and leverage the |ns3|
-attribute system to allow users to control the parametrization of the underlying models.
+attribute system to allow users to control the parameterization of the underlying models.

 Users who use the low-level |ns3| API and who wish to add a WifiNetDevice to